U-boat: Walter turbine

-In 1940 the Germans made successful tests with the V-80 experimental submarine featuring a new type of propulsion: surfaced, it used the classic diesel engines, but submerged it used a revolutionary hydrogen peroxide air-independent propellant system designed by Hellmuth Walter.
-With this Walter-turbine, underwater speeds of above 20 knots were possible, much greater than the 4-knot cruising and 6-knot maximum speeds attainable through battery-powered electrical engines.
-Four more experimental Type XVIIA U-boats with Walter turbines were built and tested but could not be implemented into a big frontline U-boat.
-Unlike a classic U-boat that could recharge its batteries with the diesel engines, once a Walter U-boat had consumed its hydrogen peroxide propellant it could not submerge anymore.
+Four more experimental Type XVIIA U-boats with Walter turbines were built and tested but the design proved to be difficult to implement in a big frontline U-boat: there were many teething problems with the Walter turbine but there was also the problem that unlike a classic U-boat that could recharge its batteries with the diesel engines, once a Walter U-boat had consumed its hydrogen peroxide propellant it could not submerge anymore.
 The Germans did not possess the resources and plants to produce sufficient hydrogen peroxide to operate a fleet of Walter submarines.
-Despite these limitations, 24 frontline Type XVIIB coastal submarines were ordered, but only three were built and none were operational before the end of the war.
+Despite these limitations, 24 frontline coastal Type XVIIB submarines and two ocean-going Type XVIII were ordered, but only three Type XVIIB were built and none were operational before the end of the war.